 - Food is available for purchase, however, it’s very expensive.

-Leaving the Blue Lagoon
+Transportation from the Blue Lagoon to Reykjavik

 If you choose to use buses like we did, most companies have buses come every 30 minutes.
 For our transfer via Reykjavik Excursions, we did not need to book a specific return time.
 The Blue Lagoon is about 45 minutes via bus or car to the center of Reykjavik.
 Tip: If you’re checking luggage, be sure to leave yourself about 15-20 minutes to get it before catching your bus.
 There was a long line when we went to get ours in the afternoon.